“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 But if they don’t disappear or returns, it may be due to some chronic diseases which require medications.

-Essential Oils are quite beneficial in reducing the painful swelling of the lymph nodes.
+Essential Oils are quite beneficial in reducing the painful swelling in the lymphatic system.

 They help to combat with the pathogens around the wound which cause the lymph node to swell.

-Essential oils act as pain-relievers, antiseptics, detoxifiers and antioxidants.
+Essential oils act as pain-relievers, antiseptics, and as a detox.